-Still, while they don’t compare directly to the AirPods, the Pixel Buds make a valiant attempt at staking their own ground, offering intuitive tap controls and some impressive features to set them apart from the crowd, like real-time translation.
+Still, while they don’t compare directly to the AirPods, the Pixel Buds make a valiant (if flawed) first attempt at staking their own ground, offering intuitive tap controls and some distinctive features to set them apart from the crowd, like real-time translation.
 In our Google Pixel Buds review, we dig deep so you can decide if the latest from big G are the wireless earbuds you need on your holiday shopping list.

 Little grey box, big black buds

 The Pixel Buds arrive in a clean white box that reminded us of the packaging for Google’s first real hardware win, the Chromecast.
 Inside, a felt-covered grey box sits on a throne of Paper-Foam, that molded, soft-touch cardboard everything seems to come in these days.
 Beneath it you’ll find instructions in multiple languages, and a USB-C charging cable.

 Google’s cloth case, about the size of a ring box, looks different than most we’ve seen, but it’s less elegant in design than Apple’s easy-flip capsule.
 Opening it via a tiny black flap takes nimble fingers.
 The Buds inside are bulbous discs connected to U-shaped earpieces, resting on magnetic cradles.
 They would be average sized for true wireless buds, but they’re monstrous for tethered ones.
 Along with our black pair, they also come in white and blue.

 The charging case is both an added bonus and a necessity.